KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     }
 ```

 Check whether the inactivity time of the owner has surpassed the amount designated in the plan.
-The <!-- CCduration ? --> CC SDK function returns the time (in seconds) since the confirmation of the block that bears the provided transaction to the chain-tip block.
+The `CCduration` CC SDK function returns the time (in seconds) since the confirmation of the block that bears the provided transaction to the chain-tip block.

 If `hasHeirSpendingBegun` is already `true`, there is no need to also check the owner's inactivity time.